Genivia/ugrep/README.md

            -b, --byte-offset
                   The offset in bytes of a matched line is displayed in  front  of the respective matched line.
 With option -g displays the offset in bytes of each pattern matched.
+Byte  offsets  represent  the position  of  the  match  in  the normalized input, i.e. binary, ASCII, UTF-8.

            -C[NUM], --context[=NUM]
                   Print NUM lines of leading and trailing context surrounding each